Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 Template #3: Small group lesson plan template

-Planning a small group teaching session comes with its unique set of challenges and benefits.
-Teaching a small group of up to 5 students, for example, most certainly requires a somewhat different approach than preparing a lesson plan for a full classroom of around 20 students.
+Teaching a small group of students requires a somewhat different approach than preparing a lesson plan for a full classroom.

 • Sufficient practice,